Oregon Child Support Laws: Guidelines and Calculations

 - Has exactly 182.5 annual average overnights with the child (equal parenting time)

-Oregon provides two primary methods for calculating child support:
+Oregon provides two primary methods for estimating child support:

 To calculate parenting time credits, use Oregon's Parenting Time Calculator.

-Important: The resulting figure from calculators and worksheets is an estimate only.
-The actual amount ordered by the court or Division may differ based on the specific circumstances of your case and the best interests of the child.
+The resulting figure from calculators and worksheets is an estimate only.
+The actual amount ordered by the court or Division may differ based on the specific circumstances of your case.

 The court or administrative law judge may deviate from the standard guidelines when circumstances warrant.
 Common reasons for deviation include: